tweag/haskell-training/material/domain.md

 - `questionTitle` of type `String`
 - `questionType` of type `QuestionType`

-What is the type of `MkQuestion`, `questionTitle` and `questionType`?
+What is the type of `MkQuestion`, `questionTitle`, and `questionType`?

 ---

+Google Forms allows several options for the type of questions (e.g. paragraph, number, multiple choice, data, etc.)

-Suppose we start simple, and we consider forms which could ask questions which require either a text or an integer answer
+To avoid unnecessary complexity, we begin with forms which could ask questions which require either a text or an integer answer:

 ```haskell
 data QuestionType